blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 ### **Step 3d – Vectorization**

 The next step is to extract features you want to use using feature hashing.
-Hashing is how Microsoft Azure ML converts plain text to a vector (a set of integer features) (5)
+Hashing is how Microsoft Azure ML converts plain text to a vector (a set of integer features).
+It creates a dictionary of n-grams and calculates the frequency of terms and is based off the [Vowpal Wabbit framework](https://github.com/VowpalWabbit/vowpal_wabbit/wiki).
+(5)

 * In the search box, enter “_feature_”, and you see _Feature Hashing_ Module under _Text Analytics_ in the left-hand menu